revenol/DROO/README.md

   - **data_#.mat**: training and testing data sets, where # = {10, 20, 30} is the user number

-- [main.py](main.py): run this file, inclduing setting system parameters
+- [main.py](main.py): run this file, including setting system parameters

 ## About our works